ChooseWhy Choose This Program?

-Once you graduate, you might follow the footsteps of our distinguished alumni.
+Once you graduate, you might follow the footsteps of our distinguished alumnae/i.
 Recent majors have chosen top-notch graduate schools to continue their formal education, are working at international NGOs, or have joined the Peace Corps.
-Spanish graduates work in rural communities focusing on environmental issues, as translators and interpreters, in Mental Health Centers and in Legislative Aides for Council members.
-Some work for the media, and film industries for national and international companies, others are actors, actresses and singers.
-Spanish graduates are also teaching all over the world from China and Thailand to Spain, Argentina, and California; or as close as Baltimore County and City.
+Spanish graduates work in rural communities focusing on environmental issues, as translators and interpreters, in mental health centers, and as legislative aides for councilmembers.
+Some work for the media and film industries, others for national and international companies.
+Spanish graduates are also teaching all over the world, from China and Thailand to Spain, Argentina, and California; or as close as Baltimore County and City.

 Major & Minor Program Contacts

 Latin American studies minor: Jeanie Murphy

 Florencia Cortés-Conde, Associate Professor, Hispanic and Latinx Studies: Language, identity and nation; literature and bilingual identity; gender and identity; Spanish in the media; and Spanish in the United States.

 Viki Zavales Eggert, Associate Professor, Hispanic and Latinx Studies: Peninsular and Latin American Literature and theater.